baddavenkataramana301/safetyfrontend/README.md

 ## Features

 - **User Management**: Role-based access control for admins, safety managers, supervisors, and employees.
 Admins can view and manage all registered users in the User Management section, with real-time updates in the admin dashboard showing total user counts.
+- **Group Management**: Create and manage user groups with customizable permissions, member assignments, and group-specific notifications.
 - **Hazard Reporting**: Real-time hazard identification and reporting system
 - **Safety Checklists**: Customizable checklists for different departments and roles
 - **Incident Management**: Comprehensive incident tracking and analysis
 - **Training Management**: Track and manage employee training programs
-- **Notifications**: Automated alerts and notifications for safety concerns
+- **Notifications**: Automated alerts and notifications for safety concerns, including group-specific notifications
 - **Analytics & Reports**: Data-driven insights for safety performance using charts and graphs
 - **System Settings**: Customizable theme and system configuration
 - **System Theme**: Dark/light mode support